Hey there! It's great to have you here!

 - Doug Evans and Joel Fuhrman, MD - The Sprout Book

-- Samin Nosrat - Salt, Fat, Acid Heat: Mastering the Elements of Good Cooking
+- Samin Nosrat - Salt, Fat, Acid Heat: Mastering the Elements of Good Cooking (book and docu-series)

 - Ken Forkish - Flour Water Salt Yeast: The Fundamentals of Artisan Bread and Pizza